 - No corn, grain, wheat or fillers.

 - 28% Protein, 17% Fat, 5% Fiber.

-Taste of the Wild has two different flavors in their grain-free puppy food line.
-The High Praire dog food is the most popular and is a great pick for any breed that has a sensitive stomach.
-Their grain-free puppy formulas are one of our favorite dog foods for the American Bully, and also one of our favorite dog foods for the Pitbull.
+Taste of the Wild has two different flavors in its grain-free puppy food line.
+The High Prairie dog food is the most popular and is a great pick for any breed that has a sensitive stomach.
+Their grain-free puppy formulas are one of our favorite dog foods for the American Bully and also one of our favorite dog foods for the Pitbull.

 There are 2 grain-free puppy formulas in their flagship product line, which are also suitable for large breed dogs.
 Due to guaranteed DHA levels, the puppy formulas are also ideal for pregnant and nursing mothers.
 The Pacific Stream salmon puppy formula is also chicken and egg-free, which is great for those pups with these intolerances.